 One of the questions about making ice cream, is should you use stabilizers or not?
 Xanthan Gum is a popular thickener, which helps the ice cream stay creamier after being stored in a home freezer.
 Too much of it and yuck, it tastes gummy!
-But, by adding just a pinch or so, it creates a nicely thickened creamy treat that can be stored at home.
+But, adding just a pinch or so, creates a nicely thickened creamy treat that can be stored at home.

 1 1/2 cups whole milk

 1/4 teaspoon xanthan gum, found online or finer grocery stores